Returning to Ireland from the United States of America

 The Health Service Executive (HSE) is responsible for delivering public health services.
 Sometimes the HSE provides these services directly and sometimes the HSE funds other organisations to provide these services.

-You are covered by public health services if you have been living in Ireland for at least one year or if you intend to live here for at least one year.
-This is called being ordinarily resident in Ireland.
+You are entitled to use a range of public health services if you have been living in Ireland for at least one year or if you intend to live here for at least one year.
+This is called being ‘ordinarily resident’ in Ireland.
+Read more about what the HSE may ask for to check that you are ordinarily resident.

 Private health services

-Either individual health professionals or healthcare companies provide private healthcare services.
+Individual health professionals and healthcare companies provide private healthcare services in Ireland.
 Typically, you pay the full cost of private healthcare services, but you can buy private health insurance to help cover the cost.

 General Practitioners (GPs)